whisthq/whist/backend/services/README.md

 ## Running the scaling algorithm

 The scaling service can be run locally on your computer with the command `make run_scaling_service`.
-Make sure to have your AWS credentials configured so that the scaling service is able to start/stop instances.
+Make sure to have your AWS credentials configured with `aws configure` so that the scaling service is able to start/stop instances.
+Another thing to keep in mind is that for local testing you need to provide a database (follow the steps above) and add valid instance images to it.

 ## Implemented scaling algorithms

 The following scaling algorithms are fully implemented on the scaling service:

-1. Default scaling algorithm: this is a general solution that works well on any region, and includes all of the functionalities the team has used in the past.
+1. **Default scaling algorithm**: this is a general solution that works well on any region, and includes all of the functionalities the team has used in the past.
 It uses an instance buffer to maintain active instances on each region, includes retry logic when launching instances, and atomic image upgrades.
 It also verifies the correct termination of instances and notifies of any errors.

+## Publishing the scaling service

+The Whist host service gets deployed to Heroku during deployment.
+The logic for deploying can be found in the `deploy.sh` script, which is responsible of generating necessary files and pushing the new changes to Heroku.